Pour Some Sugar on Me

 "Pour Some Sugar on Me" is a song by the English rock band Def Leppard from their 1987 album Hysteria.
-It reached number 2 on the US Billboard Hot 100 on 23 July 1988, behind "Hold On to the Nights" by Richard Marx.
-"Pour Some Sugar on Me" is considered the band's signature song, and was ranked #2 on VH1's "100 Greatest Songs of the 80s" in 2006.
+It reached number two on the US Billboard Hot 100 chart on 23 July 1988.
+"Pour Some Sugar on Me" is considered the band's signature song, and was ranked number two on VH1's "100 Greatest Songs of the 80s" in 2006.

+Musical style

+"Pour Some Sugar on Me" has been labelled as a glam metal, hard rock, arena rock, and pop rock song with elements of industrial rock and electropop.

 Production

-Near the end of recording the album Hysteria, during a production break, lead singer Joe Elliott was jamming with a riff he had come up with two weeks earlier on an acoustic guitar.
-Producer Mutt Lange, expressing great liking of it, suggested that it be developed into another song.
+The song came about by accident as a last-minute addition to Hysteria.
+Near the end of recording the album, while on a tea break during vocal sessions, lead singer Joe Elliott was jamming with a riff he had come up with some time earlier on an acoustic guitar.
+Producer Robert John "Mutt" Lange, expressing great liking of it, suggested that it be developed into another song, with Elliott's riff becoming the song's chorus.

-Although already behind schedule, Lange felt that the album was still missing a strong crossover hit and that this last song had the potential to be one.
-Within two weeks the song was completed, smoothed out, and included as the 5th track on Hysteria.
+Thus, Lange and Elliott quickly put together a sketch of the song on tape with drum machine, bass, guitar and scratch vocals – even then, they felt they were “onto a bit of a winner”.
+Once the rest of the band were involved, the song was completed within two weeks, smoothed out, and included as the fifth track on Hysteria.

 Elliott claims the song was at least partially inspired by the Aerosmith and Run-DMC version of "Walk This Way", which made him realize the potential of the mixing of rap and rock.

 The song's lyrics were written after Elliott and Lange went to opposite ends of the studio control room and delivered stream-of-consciousness words into a pair of dictaphones while the song's backing track played.
 They then swapped dictaphones and tried to determine what each other's words were.
 In the Hysteria episode of the Classic Albums documentary series, Elliott said he thought he heard the phrase "love is like a bomb" on Lange's tape "and that set the whole tone for the lyric."
+(However, some of the key lyrics as well as the overall theme of the song are similar to those of the song "Sugar, Sugar" by the Archies.)

 Two intros were recorded for the song: the studio version has "Step inside, walk this way, you and me babe, hey hey!" and then cuts immediately to the guitar, while the single version has "love is like a bomb" and a slightly longer progression.

 By the spring of 1988, Hysteria had sold 3 million copies, which was not enough to cover the album's $5 million production costs.
 Thus, the band edited footage from an upcoming concert film to make a new promo clip for "Pour Some Sugar on Me" and finally released it as the fourth single in North America.